dotnet/csharplang/spec/documentation-comments.md

             <summary>This is the entry point of the Point class testing
             program.
             <para>This program tests each method and operator, and
-            is intended to be run after any non-trvial maintenance has been performed on the Point class.</para></summary>
+            is intended to be run after any non-trivial maintenance has been performed on the Point class.</para></summary>
         </member>